-35 Popular Greek Foods You Must Eat in Greece
+35 Traditional Greek Foods You Must Eat in Greece

 What to eat in Greece?
 What are the most Popular Greek Foods one must eat in Greece?
 Check our article and get ready to salivate!

 During a holiday in Greece (including Santorini of course), not paying attention to food is a big mistake: the traditional Greek dishes are in fact part of a fantastic experience in the country and contribute to making Greece loved and chosen by an increasing number of tourists, attracted by the sea, by the beauty of the places and also by the food.

 In this guide we take you to discover the most popular Greek foods to try during a holiday, to return home with an indelible memory of Greece.